 Toy Car Plans

 Download free toy car plans, complete with how to instructions and photographs.
-The photo shows the roadster driven by Big Heart Bear.
+The photo shows the little racing car driven by Big Heart Bear.

 In spite of it's simple appearance, there is a bit of a challenge, which relates to getting the wheels to fit neatly into the wheel arches.
 Use contrasting wood for the fenders, and laminate a darker piece in the middle to give it that "go faster" racing stripe.